 The point, in answer to the question, “what is the point?” is to do something without a point.
 Free from intention; the just doing.
 The intention is to have the experience and experience it.
 Too often we find ourselves needing to justify our undertakings.
 Trying to become “good” at something.
 Will writing this song or book make me famous?
 Will I get rich, or make money?
 How will this enhance my CV?
 So many times we dismiss doing something because we cannot justify it in a utilitarian way.
 Free-improvisation takes-on this problem by removing any ego in the sense of gaining anything other than the experience of doing something for its own sake.
 This is one of the characteristics that attracts artists to free-improvisation.

 There is something magical about the physical experience of making sounds on the brass instrument.
 This is true for all instruments, string, wind, percussion, and voice.
 However, there is something peculiar to wind and vocal sound production; it involves the breath and the mouth.
 Because the sounds are directly on the mouth, the resulting vibrations resonate through the cranium.
-When playing a wind instrument or singing, one can feel the vibrations.
+When playing a wind instrument, violin, viola, or singing, one can feel the vibrations.
 The pituitary and thalamus, and hypothalamus are all glands that are part of the Central Nervous System.
 The pituitary and thalamus are known as master glands that can control the other glands secretion of specific hormones & neurotransmitters.
 The hypothalamus is active as a bridge between the endocrine and nervous systems, as well as the basic drive functions of survival; fighting flighting, feeding, and sex.
 When these glands are stimulated through vibration or electric current, the result is increased activity and production of neurotransmitter and hormones.
 Incidentally neurotransmitters and hormones are the same chemicals with are called by different names when referring to their function in either the nervous or endocrine system.
 All of this leads me to believe that playing an instrument that resonates the cranium, and stimulating these glands, could promote a blissful experience.
 That experience is all part of just making tones for the sake of making tones, and feeling good!